richelbilderbeek/correct_cpp/get_100_percent_code_coverage.md

 }
 ```

-Note that the test produces output.
+These tests produce output (as std::cout is called).
 This is no problem in the context of this course: code coverage in checked in debug mode, output is checked in release mode.
 In release mode, all asserts are removed from the code.

+This test produces output (it should not) and feels clumsy (it is).
+It is good enough, however, until testing frameworks are dicussed.